georgepaul171/Research-Project/bpd/V3_clean/RESULTS_INTERPRETATION.md

 2. **Practical Significance**: What differences matter in practice?
 3. **Model Trade-offs**: Performance vs. interpretability vs. complexity
 4. **Limitations**: What assumptions and constraints apply?

----

-*This interpretation guide provides a framework for understanding and communicating the results of Bayesian building energy modeling.
-Use it to ensure accurate and meaningful interpretation of model outputs.*